 Whenever you spill a chemical or discover a spill or potentially hazardous material, tell your supervisor and coworkers in the area immediately.
 When a spill occurs, anyone in the area should move well away while determining the appropriate response.
 The appropriate response depends on whether the spill is an incidental spill, which you can clean up yourself, or a complex spill, which requires outside assistance.

 Incidental spills do not spread rapidly, do not endanger people or property except by direct contact, and do not endanger the environment.
 The substance can be absorbed, neutralized, or controlled at the time of release by employees in the immediate release area.
 You can clean up an incidental spill yourself if you have the proper equipment and training and are comfortable doing so.
 The Department of Public Safety should be informed of an incidental spill at 617.349.8888.

 Complex spills are any spills that may spread rapidly, may endanger people or property, may endanger the environment, and require an emergency response from an outside organization.
 A complex spill should be immediately reported to the Department of Public Safety at 617.349.8888.
 Give location and chemical information, if known, and have someone stay on the line to give additional information while emergency units are en route.
 Obtain Material Safety Data Sheet (MSDS) from the Safety Coordinator for the spilled chemical, if known.
-The Captain of Public Safety and Director of Physical Plant will be contacted to coordinate the response.
+The Captain of Public Safety and Director of Facilities will be contacted to coordinate the response.